SvenHerbers/FTMW_Binary_reader/README.md

 ### Example 2: A resonator Scan - multiple .dat files
-update 20.06.2025 : increased range parameter and updated readme descritpion a little.
+update 20.06.2025 : increased range parameter and updated readme descritpion a little. update 23.06.2025 : changed rezero to False, it should not be used with resonator scans.

 Shown here is a section of the 4MPY spectrum, also featured in Fig. 19 of the PARIS article.
 The range parameter is set to 1.0 MHz — increasing this value generally improves the stitching quality, though at the expense of signal-to-noise ratio (opening single flies will still give you the best signal-to-noise).